Kef music

 Lemmings

-an unofficial port of Lemmings.
+Once upon a time I was going to do the soundtrack for Lemmings DS, an unofficial port of Lemmings.
 Unfortunately, MrDictionary and I stopped communicating and it didn’t happen.
 Eventually, he released the game using the original Amiga soundtrack.
 However, I did end up with two complete (but not polished) tunes remade from the original soundtrack, so here they are.

 - Tim 2 (OGG) (S3M) My favorite Lemmings tune.
 Don’t stop listening when it loops the first time…there’s a special segment that plays only on every other iteration.
 The extra segment was inspired by a very similar segment from the Acorn Archimedes port of the game.
 The Acorn version had that part instead of the normal ending, but I decided to make it lead into the ending instead.